confluentinc/examples/microservices-orders/docs/index.rst

 First run the full end-to-end working solution, which requires no code development, to see a customer-representative deployment of a streaming application..
 This provides context for each of the exercises in which you will develop pieces of the microservices.

-After you have successfully run the full solution, run through the tutorial to learn the basic principles of streaming applications.
+After you have successfully run the full solution, then go through the execises in the tutorial to gain a better understanding of the basic principles of streaming applications:
-There are multiple exercises in the tutorial:

 * Exercise 1: Persist Events
 * Exercise 2: Request-driven vs Event-driven